 Directory Penalty Notices (DPN)

 From June 2012, directors must lodge their BAS and superannuation statements within three months of the due date, or face automatic personal liability for their company’s unpaid PAYG tax and superannuation obligations.
-Even if the Australian Taxation Office (ATO) is notified of a company’s failure to pay PAYG tax or superannuation before the three month period expires, the director cannot escape the new personal liability for the unpaid debts.
+Even if the Australian Taxation Office (ATO) is notified of a company’s failure to pay PAYG tax, GST tax, or superannuation before the three month period expires, the director cannot escape the new personal liability for the unpaid debts.

 In other words, lodgement and reporting to the ATO is now more important than payment.

 The Income Tax Assessment Act 1997 (ITAA) requires companies to withhold a proportion of employees’ wages to meet the latter’s tax liabilities to the ATO.
 The tax that is deducted is known as Pay As You Go (PAYG) withholding tax and was formerly known as Group Tax.
 Companies must lodge their PAYG withholding tax obligations with their monthly or quarterly Business Activity Statements (BAS), which are generally due 21 days after the end of the monthly or quarterly reporting period.